Recovery of Spatial Ecotypes from Spatial Transcriptomics Data

 Before SE recovery, we recommend to use a unified embedding of spatial microregions by performing de novo Spatial EcoTyper analysis, which integrate gene expression and spatial information.
 This embedding could enhance the accuracy and refinement of SE recovery results.
 The detailed tutorial for Spatial EcoTyper analysis is available at Discovery of Spatial Ecotypes from a Single-cell Spatial Dataset.

-For demonstration purposes, we used SpatialEcoTyper
+For demonstration purposes, we used SpatialEcoTyper to

 group cells into spatial clusters with a resolution of 10.
 In practice,